awsdocs/amazon-redshift-developer-guide/doc_source/r_SELECT_list.md

 avg(datediff(day, listtime, saletime)) as avgwait
 ```
 If you do not specify an alias for an expression that is not a simple column name, the result set applies a default name to that column\.
-The alias is not recognized until the entire target list has been parsed, which means that you cannot refer to the alias elsewhere within the target list\.
+The alias is not recognized until the entire target list has been parsed, which means that you can't refer to the alias elsewhere within the target list\.
 For example, the following statement will fail:

 ```
 select (qtysold + 1) as q, sum(q) from sales group by 1;